 12. The Lead Teacher is passionate about the use of Mantle of the Expert and is a constant advocate.

 13. The Lead Teacher uses ongoing active research activities to review and evaluate their practice.

 Learning-Support and Teaching Assistants

 Quality Mark Training schools require many of their Learning Support Assistants/Staff (or Teaching Assistants) to become involved in Mantle of the Expert practices in collaboration with Classroom Teachers.

 Colleagues in this Mantle of the Expert category would fulfil the following observable behaviours in classroom activities supporting high impacts on learning:

 1. A willingness to actively engage in dramatic play or drama in a make believe context with the children they are supporting under the leadership of the class teacher.

-2. Records of taking an active part in extensive practical MoE training events run by the school or members of the MoE National Training Team specifically for learning support colleagues and with teacher focussed training events where possible.
+2. Records of taking an active part in extensive practical Mantle of the Expert training events run by the school or members of the Mantle of the Expert National Training Team specifically for learning support colleagues and with teacher focussed training events where possible.

 3. Personally be able to be involved as a Full Role in dramatic activity by classroom application in learning contexts under the direction of a member of the teaching staff.